Australia national rugby union team: 1990s

 Greg Smith was national coach in 1996 and 1997 when Australia only won two of their eight Tri-Nations Tests, both over South Africa in Australia, and suffered record-margin Test defeats by the All Blacks and Springboks.
 Rod Macqueen was appointed as Smith's successor and in 1998 Australia won both their Tests over the All Blacks to regain the Bledisloe Cup.
 They retained the Bledisloe in 1999 when they defeated New Zealand in a, then record defeat for the All Blacks, 28–7 in Sydney.

 In the 1999 World Cup Australia won their pool and conceded only 31 points before facing Wales in the quarter-final.
 They won 24–9 before winning the semi-final 27–21 against defending champions South Africa.
 The semi-final was won after a memorable drop goal in extra time by fly-half Stephen Larkham (his first drop goal scored in a Test match).
 The final against France at Millennium Stadium was easily won by 35–12; with the majority of points courtesy of fullback and goal-kicker Matt Burke.

 In 1999, five Australian players won their second Rugby World Cup: Phil Kearns, John Eales, Tim Horan, Jason Little and Dan Crowley.
 Australia also became the first nation to win two Rugby World Cups.

 2000s

-A line-out during against Australia in 2006.
+A lineout between Ireland and Australia in 2006.

-In 2000 Australia retained the Bledisloe Cup, and won the Tri Nations for the first time.
-They repeated this in 2001 and also achieved their first ever series win over the British & Irish Lions.
-MacQueen, and captain John Eales both retired soon after this.
-They were replaced by coach Eddie Jones and captain George Gregan.
-This period also saw big-money signings of top-level rugby league footballers Mat Rogers, Wendell Sailor, and Lote Tuqiri—all of whom went on to represent Australia.
-This was a contrast to much of the previous century where many Rugby union players were lured to league with large salaries.

-After not retaining the Tri-Nations in 2002, and losing the Bledisloe Cup in 2003 Australia made a strong start to their home 2003 World Cup campaign with a 24–8 win over Argentina, a 142–0 victory over Namibia, which remains the largest victory in Rugby World Cup history, and a 90–8 win over Romania.
-They then narrowly defeated Ireland 17–16 and Scotland 33–16, in the quarter-final.
-They claimed one of their greatest victories over New Zealand when they upset them in the semi-final winning 22–10, prompting George Gregan to taunt the New Zealanders with the words "Four more years boys, four more years".
-They played England in a thrilling final and were finally beaten after England's Jonny Wilkinson kicked a drop goal in extra time.